Vegan chocolate rugelach recipe with delicate layers of pastry! This post includes step-by-step pictures of how to make rugelach.

 - Method 2: Dust a clean surface with flour.
 Roll out the dough into a rectangle and spread some of the ganache on the bottom two-thirds of the dough.
 Fold down the top third of dough and fold up the bottom third forming a 'parcel'.
 Set aside to chill in the fridge for at least 10 minutes.
 Flatten the 'parcel' with a rolling pin into a rectangle.
 With some more ganache, repeat the spreading, folding and chilling of the dough.
 After the dough has chilled twice, flatten the dough for the last time and spread the remaining ganache on the surface.
 Use a knife or pizza cutter to cut the dough in half and a zig zag motion to create triangular segments.
 Starting from the long edge, roll each segment into a rugelach shape.

 - Place each rugelach on a lined baking tray, with the tip of the dough underneath.
-Loosely cover the tray and allow the rugelach to rest and rise for at least 1 hour.
+Loosely cover the tray and allow the rugelach to rest and rise for at least 1 hour until they're slightly puffy.
 Or you can put them in the fridge and bake them tomorrow.

 - Preheat the oven to 180°C (350°F).
 Bake the rugelach for 10-15 minutes or until they are slightly golden.

 - To make the sugar glaze, add all ingredients to a small saucepan over medium heat.
 Mix until the sugar has melted.

 - Brush the warm rugelach with the sugar glaze.
 Enjoy on the day of baking or store in an airtight container for 1-2 days.

 - Vegan butter spreads or margarine will also work but your pastries will be less flaky.
 The higher amount of fat in your butter, spread or margarine, the flakier your rugelach will be.